ekoobatian/Elizabeth-Koobatian-Website/_pages/about.md

 I am a member of The Blue Chips, which is the premier undergraduate finance RSO on campus.
 Through this organization, I completed a comprehensive 8 week training program and exam designed to teach basic analytical skills, value investing, and financial accounting.
 I am currently a healthcare analyst and my responsibilities include helping manage the club’s $150,000 value-focused portfolio through stock pitch for the communications industry and DCF calculations.

 **Women in Business**<br />
-I am involved in WIB where I am responsible for...
+I am involved in WIB, a supporting women-led online and in-person community for female entrepreneurs.
+Here, I serve as an associate where I am responsible for mentoring younger women in this organization.

 Relevant Coursework
 ------